shribadiger/CPPStudy/Interview_ready.md

 }
 ```
 ### 3. Smart Pointers - shared_ptr unique_ptr and weak_ptr: Check Advantages ###
-unique_ptr: It will provide the single or unique memory address access.
+**unique_ptr**: It will provide the single or unique memory address access.
 It will hold only one raw pointer.
 If you transfer the ownership to another pointer then it will delete previous pointer ownership.
 If we are working on multithread environment, then we should be very carefull while implementing functionality by unique_ptr.

 ```c++
 #include<iostream>